Cytomegalovirus (CMV) infection is a disease caused by a type of herpes virus.

 Exams and Tests

 Your health care provider will perform a physical exam and feel your belly area.
-Your liver and spleen may be tender when they are gently pressed (palpated).
+Your liver or spleen may be enlarged or tender when they are gently pressed (palpated).
 You may have a skin rash.

 When to Contact a Medical Professional